23 Sep International student success at ECA.

-Receiving a grade and no other feedback was not that helpful to Yashi and as an International student, their curriculum and creative training is very different from here in the UK.
+Receiving a grade and no other feedback was not that helpful to Yashi and as an International student, their curriculum and creative training are very different from here in the UK.

 We had approximately 20 days together before Yashi’s return to India, to make a good start on a portfolio and address some of the issues that surrounded her application.

-Her tenacity to succeed even led her to moving out to Newtongrange from Edinburgh for 3 weeks to enable her to be closer to Portfolio Oomph for her lessons.
+Her tenacity to succeed even led her to move out to Newtongrange from Edinburgh for 3 weeks to enable her to be closer to Portfolio Oomph for her lessons.

 The areas I picked up on needing improvement were: